 Please find below a sampling of some of the latest EMPEA statistics, programs and content covering information on Emerging Asia.
 For a more comprehensive listing, please search “Asia” and customizable criteria in Advanced Search.
 Scroll down for additional data and resources.

-Offices of Debevoise & Plimpton
+Co-hosted by Debevoise & Plimpton

 Emerging Asia Fundraising and Investment Statistics

 |Fundraising (US$m)||Investment (US$m)|

 Private Equity Through Debt: Opportunities for Private Equity in India

 There appears to be a recent trend in Indian PE circles with increasing number of PE players raising (or planning to raise) offshore funds which are able to invest in rupee denominated non-convertible debt in India (“NCDs”) along with equity.
 What is this reason for this?
 With Indian equity markets looking up, is this a value proposition of the past or does PE investment through NCDs still hold some sheen?